 - Get creative with baked treats you can smoke or grill for added flavor.
 Apple crumble pie, baked peanut butter pie, fruits and cheese are just some of the desserts that can be smoked or grilled.
 Try serving smoked ice cream flavored with peaches or your favorite fruit!

 - Offer vegan and gluten-free alternatives.
-Accommodate more guests by offering vegan and gluten-free dishes as an alternative to traditional bbq dishes that may be high in salt, cholesterol and fat.
+According to pitboss-grills.com, you should accommodate more guests by offering vegan and gluten-free dishes as an alternative to traditional bbq dishes that may be high in salt, cholesterol and fat.

 - Use paper trays, serving plates and disposable cutlery.
 You’ll save the environment and reduce the time it takes for clean up.
 Children-sized trays will ensure the kids enjoy a meal appropriate to their size.